• Summer Opportunities

 For more information, please visit:

 Use your summer to prepare for college, learn from renowned professors, and experience a truly international program.
-Last Summer over 500 lucky high school students spent the month of July at Duke University taking classes, going on excursions, enjoying great residential activities, and making friends from around the world!
+Last summer, over 500 lucky high school students spent the month of July at Duke University taking classes, going on excursions, enjoying great residential activities, and making friends from around the world!

 • Visit Duke's website to review the programs dates and details: